apache/sling-old-svn-mirror/samples/javashell/README.txt

 Prerequisites
 -------------
-To run this demo the following two bundles must be installed: org.apache.sling.commons.compiler and org.apache.sling.scripting.java
+To run this demo the following bundle must be installed: org.apache.sling.scripting.java

-Install them as follows:
+Install it as follows:
-  contrib/commons/compiler $ mvn install -P autoInstallBundle
-and
   contrib/scripting/java $ mvn install -P autoInstallBundle

 Run this sample